xrcyz/xrcyz.github.io/_posts/2022-01-12-NN-Boolean-Algebra.md

 Armed with this mental model, we can begin to reason about how neural networks perform their functions.

 Suppose you have a program you want to model as a neural network.
-If we can find a schema to represent the input parameters as numbers between one and zero, then we can represent every possible input to the program as a point cloud in a unit hypercube.
+If we can find a schema to represent the input parameters as numbers between one and zero, then we can represent the set of all program test cases as a point cloud in a unit hypercube.
 Similarly, if we can represent all components of the return value of the function as numbers between one and zero, then each one of those could be a neuron in the output layer of a network.
 Now we can use boolean algebra to construct arbitrary hypersolids in the input space, drawing hulls around sets of inputs that return the same answer, thus encoding the logic of our program in the weights of the network.

 If we shrink-wrap the hulls too tightly, then we get "over training".
-Ideally we want the program to be able to interpolate between similar input points, so that it doesn't fail on stimuli that weren't in the training data set (the test regime).
+Ideally we want the program to be able to interpolate similar answers to similar inputs, so that it doesn't fail on edge cases that weren't in the training data set (the test regime).

 ## Demo